-Travel or accommodation for compulsory fieldwork is included in the course fee, but you will be expected to pay for meals and other subsistence costs.
+The cost of travel or accommodation for compulsory fieldwork is included with the course fee, but you will be expected to pay for meals and other subsistence costs.
 These costs will be in the region of £60.

 There are two optional diving skills units:

 The Scientific and Technical Diving A unit is available if you have not dived before.
 It includes a PADI Open Water course, Dry Suit course, combined with the Scientific and Technical Diving course, and costs in the region of £860 to cover tuition, transport and diving costs.

 The Scientific and Technical Diving B unit is available if you hold a PADI Open Water certificate (or equivalent).
 It includes an advanced diving course (e.g. PADI Advanced Open Water), Dry Suit course, combined with the Scientific and Technical Diving course, and costs in the region of £780 to cover tuition, transport and diving costs.

 For optional learning activities in the fourth year such as short external courses or field work range in price from £200 - £1200, depending on the activity, from certificated DNA barcoding training through to scientific diving training overseas.

 The cost of all core activities are included in the standard tuition fee.

 In addition to these costs, there are optional field work opportunities to locations such as Mexico, where you are asked to make a contribution.
 These costs will be in the region of £1500 - £2000 depending on the duration and location of the field trip.